jtarchie/followthesnow/pages/index.erb.md

 ---
-title: List of geographical locations
+title: List by countries
-description: List of all states and provinces that have ski resorts
+description: List of countries that have ski resorts
 ---

 Our mission is to provide you with accurate and timely snowfall forecasts, so